-For fans of the Beatles, a short detour up the upper west side of Central Park will give you the chance to see not only where John and Yoko lived (and where she still does) as well as experiencing the Strawberry Fields memorial.
+For fans of the Beatles, a short detour up the upper west side of Central Park will give you the chance to see not only where John Lennon and Yoko Ono lived (and where she still does) as well as experiencing the Strawberry Fields memorial.

 The Dakota Apartments